Bentley with Arksey

 Bentley with Arksey is a former civil parish (18661974) and urban district (19111974) adjacent to the town of Doncaster in the West Riding of Yorkshire.

 Civil parish

 The parish included the villages of Bentley, Arksey, Scawthorpe, Shaftholme and Tilts.

 Urban district

-On 1 April 1911 the civil parish was removed from the rural district and constituted a separate urban district.
+On 1 April 1911 the civil parish was removed from Doncaster Rural District and constituted a separate urban district.
 It was divided into five wards for election of members of the urban district council.
 The council's headquarters were in Cooke Street, Bentley.

 Abolition

 From 1 April 1974 the Local Government Act 1972 reorganised administrative areas throughout England and Wales.
 Bentley and Arksey was combined with ten other authorities to form the Metropolitan Borough of Doncaster in South Yorkshire.
 At the census of 2001 it had a population of 33,968.
-There are no civil parishes in the former urban district.
+No successor parish was formed so it became unparished.